riyadattani/personal-blog/cmd/posts/technical-counterpart-to-building-this-blog-from-scratch.md

 ### How can I publish blog posts easily?

-In respect to _my own_ experience of publishing blogs to the website, my ultimate goal was to use markdown files to write the blogs that I can simply commit to the Github repository for this site.
+In respect to _my own_ experience of publishing blogs to the website, my ultimate goal was to use markdown files to write the blogs that I can simply commit to the GitHub repository for this site.
 Markdown files are perfect as I can reap the benefits of basic formatting, and I can easily embed videos or images.
 The next step was to shift the hard-coded blog posts from the `InMemoryRepository` to markdown files.